 7) What was your favorite part of Sunday Parkways?

 It was pretty cool to end our day at the beer garden with the band, and to hear all these people from Portland say “This is pretty cool.
-We always wanted a beer garden, and Sunday parkways has never had
+We always wanted a beer garden, and Sunday Parkways has never had

 8) What are you planning for next year?

-We are planning to host Sunday parkways again.
+We are planning to host Sunday Parkways again.
 Hopefully we will have the event earlier in the season for a better chance of sun.
-Hopefully the construction work will be finished on the 17th Avenue pass and we can utilize the path for (potentially two-way) traffic.
+Hopefully the construction work will be finished on the 17th Avenue path and we can utilize the path for (potentially two-way) traffic.
 Other than that I thought the route was awesome, and there was a lot to see and do.
 Maybe we can bring it to other neighborhoods.

 9) If you had a magic wand and overnight you could change one thing about our streets, our city, livability – what would be it be?